-Configuration Data Set - This data set allows you to enter the floor area of the building space on each floor by dwelling units, hallways, other conditioned space, and other unconditioned space.
-The floor sums and building totals are calculated automatically.
 Shell Forms - The group of Shell forms includes forms to describe the walls, windows, doors, roofs, and floors of a building.
 You will use these forms to describe all the surfaces in the building through which heat flows and the retrofit measures that you want to evaluate for these surfaces.
 You must enter one wall description on the Wall form to meet the minimum requirements of MulTEA.
 The remaining forms are optional.
-This allows you to describe the multifamily portion of a mixed use building, where no heat is lost to the outside through some of the envelope components.
+This allows you to describe the multifamily portion of a mixed-use building, where no heat is lost to the outside through some of the envelope components.
 In most buildings, though, multiple wall descriptions will be entered on the Wall form and entries will be made on the Windows, Doors, Roofs, and Floors forms.

-The Wall form is used to describe all exterior walls exposed to ambient conditions, underground walls of zones (including a crawlspace) that are partially or fully below the ground, and interior walls between unconditioned and conditioned spaces.
+The Wall form is used to describe all exterior walls exposed to ambient conditions, underground walls of zones (including a crawlspace) that are partially or fully below the ground, and interior walls between conditioned and unconditioned spaces.
 Four exterior walls, two underground walls and two interior walls can be described.
 Wall areas and exposed perimeters (for underground walls only) are entered by their parent thermal zone (i.e., dwelling unit, hallways, other conditioned space, and crawlspace) and orientation (i.e., back, right, front, and left sides of the building).